 Japan currently holds reservations on the listings of many shark species, saying that scientific information to show a risk of extinction is lacking, and each local fishery management agency should appropriately manage it.
 If Japan continues to enter reservations on shark listings and ask other parties to keep in step with them, sharks would not be well protected under CITES.

-JWCS held this symposium in Japan to disseminate scientific information and conservation situation on sharks to public.
+JWCS held these online lectures and this symposium in Japan to disseminate scientific information and conservation situation on sharks to public.

 Symposium ‘To know the world of sharks – Endangered shark species’